Dedeaux Field

 The previous venue was Bovard Field, which was about 500 yd to the southeast.
 Bovard's home plate was located in today's E.F.
 Hutton Park and a large eucalyptus tree guarded the right field line.

+The stadium is currently undergoing reconstruction as part of a university athletics facility project.
+The current north-facing orientation of the ballpark will be changed to face eastward when the new facility opens.